Best Optics For 300 Blackout – Reviews and Buying Guides w/FAQs

 5. Vortex Optics Strike Eagle 1-6x24mm SFP Riflescope

 The Strike Eagle is made out of aluminum.
 The aluminum is very high quality and durable.
 The weight of the Strike Eagle is very low as well.
-This is one of the few Vortex 300 Blackout scope that is actually good.
+This is one of the few Vortex 300 Blackout scopes that is good.

 I mean, there aren’t many 300 Blackout Scope by Vortex to begin with.
 This is water, fog, and shockproof simultaneously.

 The lenses are fully multi-coated.
-We all know Vortex is known for their high-end lenses.
-Their lenses are so good that many other companies buys lens from them.
+We all know Vortex is known for its high-end lenses.
+Their lenses are so good that many other companies buy lenses from them.
 The lenses are bright, clear, and accurate.
-The lens comes in two different reticles and 3 different magnification.
-Depending on how much you are willing to spend, you can take a higher magnified or a lower magnified variant of the Eagle.
+The lens comes in two different reticles and 3 different magnifications.
+Depending on how much you are willing to spend, you can take a higher-magnified or a lower-magnified variant of the Eagle.

 Is this scope that good?

-If we I’m being honest here, it’s one of the best riflescope you could ever purchase.
-It’s one of the best scope for beginners as well.
-The ease of access of this optic is really good.
-It’s easy to setup and easy to tune with your rifle.
+If I’m being honest here, it’s one of the best riflescopes you could ever purchase.
+It’s one of the best scopes for beginners as well.
+The ease of access to this optic is really good.
+It’s easy to set up and easy to tune with your rifle.
 Specially, with a 300 Blackout rifle, it’s much easier.

 Does this scope come with mounting rings?

-No, it doesn’t come with any sorts of mounting rings or plates.
-Most of high-end riflescopes don’t come with mounting rings.
-The reason is, the manufacturer don’t know what kind of rifles you have and what kind of rails your rifles have.
+No, it doesn’t come with any sort of mounting rings or plates.
+Most high-end riflescopes don’t come with mounting rings.
+The reason is, that the manufacturer doesn’t know what kind of rifles you have and what kind of rails your rifles have.
 That’s why they make mounting rings supporting those different rails.
 You can purchase them separately.

 Does this scope come with any kind of warranty?

-Yes, it comes with warranty from Vortex.
-In fact, it comes with unconditional lifetime warranty from Vortex.
+Yes, it comes with a warranty from Vortex.
+It comes with an unconditional lifetime warranty from Vortex.
 Makes it a really good investment in terms of longevity.

 6. Primary Arms SLX 1-6×24 Gen III SFP Rifle Scope